 Blacked Eyed Pea Salad - This easy, quick, and bursting with flavor salad is great for the holidays, and is gluten free, easy to make ahead of time, and vegan to boot!

-This recipe is especially popular around New Years, as it's tradition, especially in the south, to eat black eyed peas for financial luck in the new year.
+This recipe is especially popular around New Years, as it's a southern tradition to eat black- eyed peas for financial luck in the new year.

-The inspiration for this salad comes from a side dish with many names, cowboy caviar, southern caviar, or Texas caviar to name a few.
-This is still basically a salad, or a dip for chips, either tortilla or potato.
-It's so easy, and made from colorful and common everyday ingredients, we think it will be very popular with your family and guests!
+The inspiration for this black-eyed pea salad comes from a side dish with many names, cowboy caviar, southern caviar, or Texas caviar to name a few.
+This is still basically a healthy salad, or a dip for chips, either tortilla or potato.
+It's so easy, and made from colorful and common everyday ingredients, we think it will get rave reviews with your family and guests at your next barbecue, or New Year's Day celebrations!

 This made with our blackening spice blend, making this recipe even more simple when you have this staple ingredient already made ahead.